rdwatters/wattersio/content/rightpoint.md

 * You can also see the [editorial mission, content strategy statement, and content model][dstdocsedmission] I developed for the Digital Strategy Team's internal website.
 * To demonstrate my passion for structured content&mdash;perhaps "obsession" is more apropros&mdash;you can also take a look at the [archetypes I developed][archetypes] as part of a complete reworking of a 500+ page redesign of a documentation site for the Hugo open source project.

-**Note:** I will provide screenshots of entity-relationship diagrams when I return to the office on Wednesday, July 26th.
+**Note:** I will provide screenshots of entity-relationship diagrams once I return to the office and before our meeting on Wednesday.

 > Content guidelines to clearly communicate audience, message, voice, tone and content presentation style to support a consistent website experience